Eitan-brightleaf/gravity-folders/readme.txt

 == Description ==

-Gravity Folders provides an intuitive way to organize your Gravity Forms and GravityView forms into folders, making it easier to manage large numbers of forms and views.
+Folders4Gravity provides an intuitive way to organize your Gravity Forms and Gravity Views into folders, making it easier to manage large numbers of forms and views.

 = Features =